 -

-Driving Without a Valid (or on a Suspended) License in New Mexico
+Driving Without a Valid License or on a Suspended License in New Mexico

 New Mexico prohibits driving without a valid driver’s license, whether suspended, revoked, or never issued.
-This article defines this violation, the possible penalties, and the exemptions to the license requirement.
+The possible penalties include jail, fines, and more.

 -